Admissions - Latest Information

-Deciding on the right school for your child is very important and we believe that a personal visit is invaluable.
+Deciding on the right school for your child is very important and we believe that a personal visit is invaluable if at all possible.

-We very much hope that you and your child will visit St. Andrew’s School.
-Following the partial re-opening of the school, we encourage everyone interested in visiting our school and/or registering with us, to complete the 'Register Your Interest' form.
-We will then be in touch to organise a socially distanced personal tour with our Headmaster at your convenience.
+We very much hope that you and your child will visit St. Andrew’s School when restrictions allow.
+We encourage everyone interested in visiting our school and/or registering with us, to complete the 'Register Your Interest' form.
+We will then be in touch to organise either a socially distanced personal tour with our Headmaster at your convenience and when restrictions allow or a video meeting if a personal tour is not possible.
 If you have any questions please contact the Headmaster’s PA via e-mail: firstname.lastname@example.org or telephone 01483 760943.

 We usually hold three open mornings, one each term, which give a general introduction to the school.

 Our next open morning is scheduled for Friday 12th March, 9am - 11am.
-Please note, we did have an Open Morning scheduled for Saturday 26th September that has been cancelled due to the current restrictions in place.
-If you had registered to attend this event, we will be in contact shortly to offer the opportunity of a socially distanced personal tour with our Headmaster.
+If you have registered to attend this event, and it cannot go ahead, we would be in contact to offer the opportunity of a socially distanced personal tour with our Headmaster.